pipefunc/pipefunc/docs/source/mapspec.md

 **Key Takeaway:**

-`add_mapspec_axis()` simplifies introducing or modifying dimensions, especially when dealing with pipelines that have many functions or high-dimensional data.
+{meth}`~pipefunc.Pipeline.add_mapspec_axis` simplifies introducing or modifying dimensions, especially when dealing with pipelines that have many functions or high-dimensional data.
 It allows for easy extension of your pipeline's capabilities to handle multi-dimensional data by automatically managing `mapspec` changes, making your code more concise and adaptable.

 ## Tips and Best Practices